din/compose/README.md

 Now whenever the value of one of the `TextField` views are changed, the values will be instantly stored in the state under the `firstName` and `lastName` values respectively.

-It's also possible to subscribe to changes to the store via emitters: the `didChange` emitter exposed by any `Store` instance can be observed in a familiar manner:
+It's also possible to subscribe to changes to the store via emitters.
+The `willChange` emitter exposed by any `@Store` property wrapper projected value can be observed in a familiar manner:

 ```swift
 // LogIn+Observers.swift